-Hatcher Law Group attorneys specialize in all aspects of Family Law.
+Hatcher Law Group attorneys are experienced in all aspects of Family Law.
 Whether you need guidance with divorce, alimony, child custody, prenuptial agreements or other family law related matters, our lawyers are dedicated to meeting your needs.
 Please contact us if you have any questions or would like to schedule a consultation.
-We are happy to provide more details on Family Law below:
+We have provided more details below on Family Law.

-Almost all marriages began with hope, love, and the belief that husband and wife will separate only at death.
+Almost all marriages began with hope, love, and the belief that a partnership will end only at death.
 Sadly, for a number of reasons, marriages are ending at an alarming rate in our society today due to divorce.
 Estimates nationwide indicate that at least one in three marriages will end in divorce.
 Most of us have had family members or friends who have gone through a divorce.
 If you are reading these words, chances are that you or someone you care about may be contemplating or resolving a divorce in North Carolina.
-The information provided on these pages is placed here to educate the public about the laws of North Carolina that affect family and marriages.
+The information on these pages offers insight about the laws of North Carolina that affect family and marriages.
 However, as informative and in-depth as the words are on the site, you should always remember that each case is different.
 There is rarely that “one size fits all” approach to the dissolution of a marriage or family.
 We invite you to educate yourself with the information on this site, but suggest you not take any action before speaking with an experienced family law attorney.

-Hatcher Law Group’s offices are located in Charlotte, North Carolina but in addition to representing clients in Mecklenburg County, we also practice in Concord and Cabarrus County, North Carolina, Statesville and Iredell County, North Carolina, Monroe and Union County, North Carolina, and Gastonia and Gaston County, North Carolina.
+Hatcher Law Group’s offices are located in Charlotte and Davidson, North Carolina.
+In addition to representing clients in Mecklenburg County, we also practice in Concord and Cabarrus County, Statesville and Iredell County, Monroe and Union County, and Gastonia and Gaston County.